Can you dig it?

 A Mentoring Mentality

 At Living Learning we nurture nature connected communities through mentoring and experiential development.
-We celebrate the experience of elders and the process of learning and growing.

 Mentors provide a strong foundation where core values are shaped in a peaceful, anxiety-free environment.
 These values include purpose, compassion, and integrity.
 Students who learn these values have a better sense of self and in turn, approach the world with confidence.
 A combination of educational techniques and a strong understanding of pedagogy provides an exceptional and meaningful education unlike any other.